gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Fault Tolerance
 **Fault Tolerance** is your ability for your service to ensure there is no single point of failure, preventing the chance of failure.

-**Fail-overs** is when you have a plan to shift traffic to a redundent system in case the primary system fails.
+**Fail-overs** is when you have a plan to shift traffic to a redundant system in case the primary system fails.

 A comon example is having a secondary copy of your database where all ongoing changes are synced.
 The secondary system is not in use until a fail over occurs and it becomes the primary database.